 - lead U.S. counsel defending global accounting and professional services firm in DOJ and SEC securities fraud investigation.

-- appointed lead independent monitor for global construction company in wake of DOJ and EPA settlement involving Clean Air Act violations.
+- appointed lead independent monitor for global construction company in wake of DOJ and EPA Clean Air Act resolutions.

-- lead counsel to several clients in connection with Special Counsel Robert Mueller’s investigation into Russian interference with the 2016 presidential election.
+- lead counsel to several clients in connection with Special Counsel Robert Mueller’s Russian interference investigation.

-- New Jersey Governor Chris Christie’s campaign as lead counsel in winning total dismissal of class action in the “Bridgegate” matter.
+- New Jersey Governor Chris Christie’s campaign as lead counsel in “Bridgegate” matters, including winning total dismissal of class action.

 - lead defense counsel to senior business leaders in high-profile DOJ, SEC, OFAC and other criminal and regulatory investigations.

-- Société Générale bank as co-lead defense counsel in federal antitrust and market-manipulation class and related actions.
+- State Street bank as lead defense counsel in federal antitrust and market-manipulation class and related actions.